apioo/fusio/doc/adapter.rst

 system.
 A package needs to require the ``fusio/engine`` package and must have an adapter class which implements the ``Fusio\Engine\AdapterInterface`` class.
 This class has a method ``getDefinition`` which returns an absolute path to a ``adapter.json`` definition.
-This definition contains all informations for Fusio how to extend the system.
+This definition contains all information for Fusio how to extend the system.
 The adapter can be installed through the register
 command: